 Total Quality Management is a process which most companies focused on operations or data (though Sai and Kishan, our Co-Founders, call ours a “Pure Tech Company”) use, to improve and maintain the quality of their internal processes with the focus always on end-consumer satisfaction.
 And these basic seven principles, when diligently implemented and habituated, result in the most surprising advantages.

 - Quality can, and MUST BE managed

-We, at dishq have got the most dedicated bunch of people working with us.
+We, at dishq, have got the most dedicated bunch of people working with us.
 Easier said than done!
 Getting people to hit targets is easy; you just follow the “Carrot and Stick” approach.
 Or you just throw away the carrot and directly use the stick.
 But this does not get devoted employees loyal to the cause of ensuring quality work.

 Hence the D-I-S-H-Q principles – Dedication, Intelligence, Spirit, Humility, Quick.
 Aside from achieving the daily/weekly/monthly targets, every employee at dishq is constantly evaluated against the D-I-S-H-Q values.
-We even go a step further to measuring our prospective candidates as well, along the same values.
+We even go a step further to measuring our prospective candidates as well, along with the same values.
 Only when we feel that they hit a particular number against the values, do we even consider hiring them.
-Quality, we believe, does not start at the work-level, it starts at the employee-level.
+Quality, we believe, does not start at the work-level, it starts at the employee level.

 - Processes, and not people, are the problem

 You may own a Border Collie (Smartest breed of dog) but if you do not know how to train them and keep them engaged, you never will achieve the dog’s true potential.
 My logic being, even if you have the smartest, most talented people working for you, if you do not have a defined process in place to achieve your goal, nothing can help your cause.